-Guest(s): Rebekah Gregory Air Date: March 28, 2023
+Guest(s): Rebekah Gregory Air Date: April 16, 2025

-Listen to the broadcast

-Dr. James Dobson: Well, hello everyone.
-I'm James Dobson and you're listening to Family Talk, a listener supported ministry.
-In fact, thank you so much for being part of that support for James Dobson Family Institute.
+Dr. James Dobson: Welcome everyone to Family Talk, it's a ministry of the James Dobson Family thrilled that you've joined us.

+Institute, supported by listeners just like you.
+I'm Dr. James Dobson and I'm

-Roger Marsh: Hello, everyone, and welcome back to Family Talk.
-I'm Roger Marsh.
-And yesterday on the program, we heard how Rebekah Gregory survived the Boston conversation with our own Dr. James Dobson and learn about her childhood and how she has moved forward to become the woman she is today.
+Roger Marsh: Well welcome back to Family Talk, the broadcast ministry of the Dr. James

-Marathon bombings back in 2013.
-Today, we'll hear part two of her trauma.
+Dobson Family Institute.
+I'm Roger Marsh and today we're going to continue with part two of a fascinating continuing conversation featuring Dr. James Dobson and his in-studio guest, Rebekah Gregory.
+Now as you may have heard, Rebekah was a survivor of the Boston Marathon bombings back on April the 15th, 2013.
+We just passed the 12th anniversary of that fateful day.
+And on today's program, we're going to hear a little more about Rebekah's childhood and how she moved forward to becoming the woman that God wants her to be here in the current age.

-Now, if you're not familiar with Rebekah's story, let me tell you a little bit about her.
-She lost one of her legs below the knee and has endured many surgeries due to the injury she suffered from the Boston Marathon bombings.
-Since then, she has drawn closer to God and launched the non-profit organization called Rebekah's Angels Foundation to help other children and families overcome

-Rebekah is a speaker and an author of the book, Taking My Life Back: My Story of Faith, Determination, and Surviving the Boston Marathon Bombing.
-Rebekah and her husband Chris have two children, Ryleigh and Noah.
-Recently, Rebekah has finished having a few more surgeries and has been using a wheelchair while recovering.
-We hope you'll join all of us here at the Dr. James Dobson Family Institute in praying for her continued healing as she journeys back to walking again in the near future.

-Well, let's listen in right now to the conclusion of Dr. Dobson's conversation with Rebekah Gregory right here on Family Talk.
+Now if you're not familiar with her story, let me tell you just a little bit about it.
+Rebekah lost one of her legs below the knee and has endured many, many surgeries due to an injury she suffered at the Boston Marathon bombings.
+Rebekah was there with her five-year-old son cheering on a friend who was running.
+She wasn't even involved in the race but as they moved along the race course, they found themselves near the finish line waiting for her friend to finish and that's when the bombs went off.
+It was a horrific day and terrible injuries were sustained by hundreds of people.
+But since that time, Rebekah has drawn closer to God and launched the non-profit organization called Rebekah's Angels Foundation to help other children and families overcome serious trauma.
+Rebekah is a speaker and author of the book called Taking My Life Back: My Story of Faith, Determination and Surviving the Boston Marathon Bombing.
+Rebekah and her husband, Chris, now have two children Riley and Noah.
+Recently Rebekah has finished a few more surgeries and has been using a wheelchair when recovering.
+We hope you'll join us here at the James Dobson Family Institute in praying for her continued healing as she journeys back to walking again in the near future.
+Well let's listen in right now for the conclusion of Dr. Dobson's conversation with Rebekah Gregory right here on Family Talk.

-Dr. James Dobson: Rebekah, the program we did together last time was so meaningful, and you articulated the things that you'd been through with this Boston Marathon bombing.
+Rebekah, the program we did together last time was so meaningful, and you articulated the things that you'd been through with this Boston Marathon bombing.
 But that's not the only trauma in your life.
 You really had a pretty tough childhood, didn't you?